croz-ltd/dpcmder/README.md

                     - create a new DataPower domain F8/8                - create an empty file
-                    - create a new DataPower configuration F9/9                - clone current DataPower configuration under a new name DEL/x               - delete selected (or current if none selected) directories and files
+                    - create a new DataPower configuration F9/9                - clone a current DataPower configuration under a new name
+                    - clone a current DataPower object under new name DEL/x               - delete selected (or current if none selected) directories and files
-                    - delete DataPower configuration
+                    - delete a DataPower configuration
-                    - delete DataPower object
+                    - delete a DataPower object
 d                   - diff current files/directories
                       (should be "blocking" - see "Custom external commands" below)
                     - diff changes on modified DataPower object (SOMA only)